DetroitDartworks/Almiraj-v2-Freebies/README.md

 - I recommend cutting out holes in the velcro for the 2 screws they will cover

 - Add morale patch(es) for blaster swag

+All files in this repository are under a CC-BY-NC-ND license and are intended for use by customers who have purchased the Al-Mi'raj v2 fileset.